 Shultz has an impressive record in academia.
 After graduating from Princeton, he served in the Marine Corps during World War II.
 He then resumed his studies at MIT, where he earned a Ph.D.

-For almost forty years, while the rest of us have been living the California Dream, Dr. Kevin Starr has been pondering it, dissecting it, and writing about it.
+For almost forty years, while the rest of us lived the California Dream, Dr. Kevin Starr pondered, dissected and wrote about it.
 His books provide insight into why so many people are drawn to California from all over the world, and why California has always been a place where dreams have been both realized and shattered.

 Levi Strauss brought the world a simple but revolutionary product that today is hard to imagine doing without: blue jeans.